shader-slang/shader-slang.github.io/docs/reflection-api.md

 # Using the Slang Reflection API

-This document is intended to explain the principle of how Slang Reflection APIs are designed.
+This document is intended to explain the principles of how the Slang Reflection APIs are designed.
-For the information of how to use the Slang Reflection API functions, please refer to [Slang User's Guide](https://shader-slang.com/slang/user-guide/reflection.html).
+For information on how to use the Slang Reflection API functions, please refer to [Slang User's Guide](https://shader-slang.com/slang/user-guide/reflection.html).

-## Goal and dificulties of Slang Reflection API
+## Goal and Difficulties of Slang Reflection API

-Slang provides "Slang reflection API" that works for multiple targets.
-This allows the Slang users to write more cross platform applications that can unify the similar API funcitonalities for different APIs.
-However, since Slang supports multiple targets, there are difficulties to design the reflection API that works for all of them.
+Slang provides the "Slang Reflection API" that works for multiple targets.
+This allows Slang users to write more cross-platform applications that can unify similar API functionalities for different APIs.
+However, since Slang supports multiple targets, there are difficulties in designing a reflection API that works for all of them.

-When a certain target comes with specific requirements, Slang Reflection APIs may need to comform to the requirements even when the other targets have no such requirements.
-As an example, when targeting CPP, the texture and sampler parameters in a single struct type can be serialized together.
+When a certain target comes with specific requirements, Slang Reflection APIs may need to conform to the requirements even when the other targets have no such requirements.
+As an example, when targeting C++, the texture and sampler parameters in a single struct type can be serialized together.
 But when targeting HLSL, texture parameters are bound to `t` registers, and the sampler parameters are bound to `s` registers separately.

-When Slang provides advanced language features that a target doesn't support directly, Slang has to "de-sugar" it and this process must be deterministically well defined by the Slang Reflection APIs.
+When Slang provides advanced language features that a target doesn't support directly, Slang has to "de-sugar" it, and this process must be deterministically well-defined by the Slang Reflection APIs.

 The goals of the Slang Reflection API are:
- - Reflect the program as how the user worte; not as how the target compiler generated.
+ - Reflect the program as the user wrote it; not as how the target compiler generated it.
- - Support applications that is cross-platform and cross-APIs.
+ - Support applications that are cross-platform and cross-APIs.
  - Report the complete layout information for each platform.

-## Reflection based on the input program
+## Reflection Based on the Input Program

-Most of shader compilers out there provides the reflection API that is based on the compiled shader binary.
-When a shader parameters is, as an example, unused, the reflection API provides no information about it, because they don't exist in the compiled shader binary.
+Most of the shader compilers out there provide a reflection API that is based on the compiled shader binary.
+When a shader parameter is, for example, unused, the reflection API provides no information about it, because they don't exist in the compiled shader binary.

-Slang Reflection API is based on the input program, and this is only way to provide a consistent binding across multiple platforms.
+The Slang Reflection API is based on the input program, and this is the only way to provide a consistent binding across multiple platforms.

-### Problems of the current binding methods
+### Problems of the Current Binding Methods

 When a shader is compiled, the application has two options for how to assign the binding indices for the shader parameters.

-1. Explicit binding : the shader developer assign unique numbers to each and every shader parameters manually.
+1. **Explicit binding**: the shader developer assigns unique numbers to each and every shader parameter manually.
-2. Binding data from reflection : when the binding indices are not explicitly specified, the compiler assigns binding indices just for the shader parameters that are actually used.
+2. **Binding data from reflection**: when the binding indices are not explicitly specified, the compiler assigns binding indices just for the shader parameters that are actually used.

-When binding indices are explicitly assigned to each and every shader parameter, it has an advantage of what binding indices are assigned to which shader parameter prior to the shader compilation.
+When binding indices are explicitly assigned to each shader parameter, it has the advantage that the binding indices assigned to each shader parameter are known prior to shader compilation.
 The application doesn't need to use the reflection API to query the binding information from the compiled shader binary.
-Even when certain sets of shader parameters were unused and the compiler removed them from the final shader binary, the binding indicies stay same, which allows the application to reused a same data layout for multiple shader permutations.
-But it becomes a burden of the application developers to maintain the uniqueness of the indices.
-And it is often considered not scalable approach.
+Even when certain sets of shader parameters are unused and the compiler removes them from the final shader binary, the binding indices stay the same, which allows the application to reuse the same data layout for multiple shader permutations.
+But it becomes a burden for application developers to maintain the uniqueness of the indices, and it is often considered not a scalable approach.

 Alternatively, when the shader parameters don't have any binding indices specified, the compiler will assign binding indices.
-The application can, then, query the binding information from the compiled shader binary with the reflection APIs.
+The application can then query the binding information from the compiled shader binary with the reflection APIs.
 But in this approach, the binding information is based on the compiled shader binary and any unused shader parameters are not counted.
-This creates different sets of shader parameters for different sets of shader permutations even when they are all from a same shader source file.
+This creates different sets of shader parameters for different sets of shader permutations even when they are all from the same shader source file.
 In other words, the binding indices will be assigned in an unpredictable manner when there are a lot of shader permutations.
-This prevents the application from reusing a same data layout that could be reused if the binding indices were explicitly assigned.
+This prevents the application from reusing the same data layout that could be reused if the binding indices were explicitly assigned.

-### Slang addresses the problem with "implicit binding"
+### Slang Addresses the Problem with "Implicit Binding"

-Slang takes a little different approach to address the problem.
-The explicit binding is still supported but when the binding indices are unspecified, Slang will automatically assign the binding indices deterministically.
-The binding indices are assigned before the dead-code-elimination and the binding information remains until the final binary as if the binding information was explicitly specified to all shader parameters.
+Slang takes a slightly different approach to address the problem.
+The explicit binding is still supported, but when the binding indices are unspecified, Slang will automatically assign the binding indices deterministically.
+The binding indices are assigned before dead-code elimination, and the binding information remains in the final binary as if the binding information were explicitly specified to all shader parameters.

 This allows "modules" of Slang to be used consistently on multiple shaders.
-Regardless of which shader parameters are used or unused, the assigned binding indices are same for a same Slang module.
-And it allows the applications using Slang to reuse the parameter data more efficiently.
+Regardless of which shader parameters are used or unused, the assigned binding indices are the same for a given Slang module.
+It allows applications using Slang to reuse the parameter data more efficiently.
 When the parameter layouts are consistent across multiple shaders, the same data can be reused more often, and it can improve the overall efficiency of the application.

 Because the binding information is independent from the target compiler, the binding information is identical for all targets.
 The information doesn't need to be queried for different targets.

-### Parameter binding for modules by example
+### Parameter Binding for Modules by Example

-> TODO: We need an example that shows why the input program based binding is required for modules in Slang.
+> TODO: We need an example that shows why the input program-based binding is required for modules in Slang.

-> TODO: We can use scene.cpp/hlsl, material.cpp/hlsl and lighting.cpp/hlsl
+> TODO: We can use `scene.cpp/hlsl`, `material.cpp/hlsl`, and `lighting.cpp/hlsl`.

-## How Shader binding works for target platforms
+## How Shader Binding Works for Target Platforms

-There are differences on how the target platforms bind the shader parameters.
-Some of restrictions can be mitergated by "legalizing", but Slang has to comform to some of restricts that cannot be avoided.
-One of the restrictions is the existance of "Resource Type".
-In HLSL, there are roughly four resource types: "constant buffer", "Texture", "Sampler", and "UAV".
-OpenGL/Vulkan simply has binding indices and set indices without "resource types".
+There are differences in how the target platforms bind the shader parameters.
+Some of the restrictions can be mitigated by "legalizing," but Slang has to conform to some restrictions that cannot be avoided.
+One of the restrictions is the existence of "Resource Type."
+In HLSL, there are roughly four resource types: "Constant Buffer", "Texture", "Sampler", and "UAV".
+OpenGL/Vulkan simply have binding indices and set indices without "resource types".
 Slang abstracts the differences and calls it "ParameterCategory" or "Category" for short.
-In other context, it is also called `LayoutResourceKind`, which is more descriptive.
+In other contexts, it is also called `LayoutResourceKind`, which is more descriptive.

-This section quickly summarizes how each target handles the binding and the next section will describe how they are abstracted in a Slang way.
+This section quickly summarizes how each target handles the binding, and the next section will describe how they are abstracted in a Slang way.

 ### Direct3D 11

 The shader parameters in D3D11 are bound in one of four ways.
 1. When the resource type is texture, it is bound to a register starting with the letter `t`.
 2. When the resource type is sampler, it is bound to a register starting with the letter `s`.
-3. When the resource type is Unordered Access View, it is bound to a register starting with the letter `u`.
+3. When the resource type is Unordered Access View (UAV), it is bound to a register starting with the letter `u`.
 4. When the resource type is constant buffer, multiple values are stored in a buffer, and it is bound to a register starting with the letter `b`.

-Consider the following example,
+Consider the following example:

 ```hlsl
 // D3D11 HLSL Compute Shader Example